BMR Calculator

 4. Choose your activity level from the dropdown.

-5. Click Calculate BMR to see your Basal Metabolic Rate and daily calorie needs.
+6. Click Calculate BMR to see your Basal Metabolic Rate and daily calorie needs.

 Frequently Asked Questions

-What is BMR?
+What Is BMR?

 Basal Metabolic Rate (BMR) is the number of calories your body burns at complete rest to sustain basic functions such as breathing, circulation, and cell production.
 It accounts for roughly 60–70% of total daily energy expenditure for most people.

-What is TDEE?
+What Is TDEE?

 Total Daily Energy Expenditure (TDEE) is your BMR multiplied by an activity factor.
 It estimates the total calories you burn per day including exercise and movement.
 Eating at your TDEE maintains your current weight; eating below it creates a calorie deficit for weight loss.
-To check whether your current weight is in a healthy range, use our BMI calculator.
+To check whether your current weight is in a healthy range, use the BMI calculator.

 BMR formulas are population-level estimates with an individual error margin of roughly ±10%.
 Actual metabolic rate varies with genetics, hormones, body composition, and health status.
 Use these results as a starting point and adjust based on real-world outcomes over time.